bbatsov/metaredux/_posts/2019-01-14-ciders-orchard-the-future.md

 worth revisiting down the road.

-I've also been wondering how to make sure that all tool writers, who are leveraging projects from the Orchard have a sit at the table.
+I've also been wondering how to make sure that all tool writers, who are leveraging projects from the Orchard have a seat at the table.
 I definitely don't want to create a perception that CIDER's development drives the development of all related libraries.
 That should ideally be some collaborative process.
 I attribute the current state of affair